Hands frosting vanilla cupcakes with creamy stabilized mascarpone icing in a bright kitchen.

 • Refrigerate the frosted cake until about 20 to 30 minutes before serving.

-• If serving outdoors, keep the cake shaded and away from direct sun.
+• If serving outdoors, keep it shaded and out of direct sun.

 • Store leftovers covered in the refrigerator.

-• For best texture, eat within two to three days.
+• For best texture, eat within 2 to 3 days.

 Can I make stabilized mascarpone frosting the day before?

 Yes.
 In fact, it often improves slightly after resting.
-Make the frosting, assemble the cake, chill it, and cover it well.
-Let it sit briefly at room temperature before serving.
+Make the frosting, assemble the cake or cupcakes, chill them well, and cover them securely.
+Let the dessert sit briefly at room temperature before serving.

 Can I use low-fat mascarpone?

 It is not recommended.
-Low-fat versions tend to be less stable and less smooth, which works against the goal of a stable whipped frosting.
+Low-fat mascarpone is usually less stable and less smooth, which works against the purpose of the frosting.

 Can I use granulated sugar instead of powdered sugar?

 Not ideally.
 Powdered sugar dissolves more easily and helps maintain a smooth texture.
-Granulated sugar can leave the frosting slightly gritty.
+Granulated sugar can make the frosting feel gritty.

-How long will it hold in warm weather?
+How long will stabilized mascarpone frosting hold in warm weather?

-That depends on the temperature, humidity, and direct sun.
-Stabilized mascarpone frosting is more durable than plain whipped cream, but it is not heatproof.
-In moderate summer conditions, it should handle a service window better than an unstabilized frosting.
+That depends on temperature, humidity, and whether the dessert is in direct sun.
+It is more durable than plain whipped cream, but it is not heatproof.
+In moderate summer conditions, it will hold better than an unstabilized frosting.

 Can I pipe decorations with it?